 Problems infrequently occur after a coronary angioplasty.
 However it is important to be aware of the early signs of possible complications.

-Go to the Emergency Department at Mercy Health Partners immediately if you notice any of the following:
+Go to the Emergency Department at Mercy Health Muskegon immediately if you notice any of the following:

 - Temperature above 100.6 degrees F

 - More than a few drops of blood on the bandage at the site of your catheterization

 - Prolonged chest pain that does not respond to nitroglycerin

 - Development of a new, large swelling at the catheterization site

 The site will appear somewhat black-and-blue.
 This discoloration may move down your leg as you walk and is rarely a sign of new bleeding.
 A small lump at the site is common and goes away in four to six weeks.
 Call your doctor if you have any concerns about the catheterization site.

 Monitor the site of the catheterization.
 Some bruising or a tender lump is to be expected.

 For More Information